 Begin in the heart of modern Japan, Tokyo, and explore the neon flashing streets and narrow passage ways of this often bewildering city.
 The following day experience pinpoint precision unlike anywhere else in the world, the bullet train, and start your journey in search of ancient Japan.
 The 39 minute journey will take you to Atami, the gateway to the Izu Peninsula.
 It is said that the peninsula is home to 2,300 hot-springs which have long provided respite for city dwellers in Japan, but are still rarely frequented by foreign visitors.
 At Asaba, one of Japan’s finest ryokans, enjoy long soaks in mineral-rich steaming waters, surrounded by a lush jungle of fern and bamboo, overlooked by towering moss-covered cliffs.
 The picture perfect peninsula also has its own microclimate so is one of the first places in Japan to see the cherry blossoms.

-This tour is purely a suggested itinerary.
-It can be booked as is or alternatively used as a starting point for creating your own perfect tailor-made holiday to Japan.
+This luxury tour is purely a suggested itinerary; it can be booked as it is or used as a starting point to create your own perfect tailor-made holiday to Japan.
 If you'd like to see similar trips, take a look at our collection of Active and Family-Friendly holidays; as well as our favourite Culinary Tours and Train itineraries.

 - Day 3 - Asaba - Izu Peninsula